patrikschiller/MallAPIConnector/README.md

-# MallAPIConnector
+# MallAPIToolkit
-Custom implementation of MPAPI connector
+Custom implementation of MPAPI toolkit used for communication between E-shop & Mall.cz